redwarp/blog/content/image-filters/index.md

 );
 ```

-We copy the image data to the texture, which we can do as we declared the texture usage `wgpu::TextureUsages::COPY_DST` .
+We copy the image data to the texture, which we can do as we declared the texture usage `COPY_DST` .

 Every pixel is made of 4 bytes, one per color channel, meaning that `bytes_per_row` is 4 times the width of the image.